estif0/Competitive-Programming-Solutions/Geekforgeeks/Check if array is sorted.md

 ## Additional Notes
 - **Common Pitfalls**: A common mistake is assuming an array with repeating elements in non-decreasing order is unsorted.
 Also, consider edge cases like arrays with only one element or already sorted arrays.
-- **Useful Snippets**: The traversal pattern used in this solution can be reused in problems that require comparing adjacent elements.
+- **Useful Snippets/Information**: The traversal pattern used in this solution can be reused in problems that require comparing adjacent elements.
 - **Related Problems**: For more practice, try similar problems on LeetCode, such as "Check If Array Is Sorted and Rotated" (LeetCode 1752).